Kazakhstan–Turkey relations

-Kazakh–Turkish relations are foreign relations between Kazakhstan and Turkey.
+Kazakhstan–Turkey relations are foreign relations between Kazakhstan and Turkey.
 Turkey recognized Kazakhstan on 16 December 1991, being the first state to recognize the independence of Kazakhstan, when Kazakhstan declared its independence.
 Diplomatic relations between the two countries were established on 2 March 1992.
 These relations have developed positively on the international stage as well as in commerce and strategic affairs.
 Kazakhstan has an embassy in Ankara and a consulate general in Istanbul.
 Turkey has an embassy in Astana and a branch office in Almaty.
+Kazakhstan is a member of the Eurasian Economic Union and the CSTO, whereas Turkey is an EU candidate and a NATO member.

 As two large nations in Eurasia and sharing the extensive cultural, historical and linguistic heritage of Turkic peoples, both nations have sought to develop closer relations and promote Turkic identity and friendship amongst other Turkic nations in the region.
 Both Kazakhstan and Turkey are founding members of Organization of Turkic States.
-The concept of a common Turkic political entity was proposed by Nursultan Nazarbayev, first president of Kazakhstan.
+The concept of a common Turkic political entity was proposed by Nursultan Nazarbayev, the first president of Kazakhstan.